High Hollow: Design

 High Hollow's design is derived in-part from Howe's thesis while studying under Victor Laloux at the École des Beaux-Arts in France.
 Initial construction began in 1914, while Howe was apprenticed with the Philadelphia-based architecture firm Furness, Evans & Co., and was completed in 1917, during his time with Mellor Meigs & Howe.

 The design is of European influence, specifically Neo-Norman.
 A local quarry was even reopened, just to supply the purplish stone used in its construction.

 Bordering Fairmount Park and overlooking the Wissahickon Valley, High Hollow is often regarded as Howe's most significant residential work and viewed by many as setting the standard for house design in the region through the early 20th Century.
 Famed architect and educator Robert A. M. Stern referred to the house as being "often imitated" and "never surpassed" by those that came to design in a similar style.

 Renowned American blacksmith Samuel Yellin, who was frequently commissioned by Mellor, Miegs & Howe, fabricated all of the intricate metalwork at the estate.

-Other Occupants
+Other occupants

-When Howe left Mellor, Meigs & Howe in 1928, he sold High Hollow to cigar mogul Samuel Paley (see La Palina) and his artist-philanthropist wife, Goldie Paley.
-The Paleys were the parents of William Paley, who was instrumental in establishing the Columbia Broadcasting System (CBS) as the largest radio and television network in The United States.
-The Paleys lived at High Hollow for 20 years, after which they donated the property to the University of Pennsylvania, which in turn sold the property to a private owner.
-From 1995 to 2005 the home was owned by Drs.
-Martha and Lewis Little.
-They attempted to keep the home as close to its original form as possible.
+When Howe departed Mellor, Meigs & Howe in 1928, he sold High Hollow to cigar magnate Samuel Paley (founder of La Palina) and his wife, Goldie Paley, an accomplished artist and philanthropist.
+The Paleys were the parents of William S. Paley, who would later play a central role in establishing the Columbia Broadcasting System as the largest radio and television network in the United States.

-The site was put on sheriff's auction in 2016.
+The Paley family resided at High Hollow for two decades.
+During their tenure, they commissioned the addition of an Art Deco lounge distinguished by striking photographic murals celebrating the spirit of modernity and the dynamism of 20th-century transportation.
+In subsequent years, the property was donated to the University of Pennsylvania, which later conveyed it to a private owner.

+From 1995 to 2005, the house was owned by Drs.
+Martha Camilo and Dr.Lewis Little.
+During this period, Lewis Little authored The Theory of Elementary Waves, a scientific work examining the nature of light, written while residing at High Hollow.
+It is "A critique of quantum theory, including Heisenberg's Uncertainty Principle, Bell's Theorem, the “double-slit” experiment and such topics as “dark matter.”
+An entire chapter on how TEW provides a physical explanation of Einstein's theory of relativity."

+With the assistance of architect Federico Camilo, the owners undertook a careful stewardship of the property, preserving the house as closely as possible to its original form while sustaining it as the center of family life.